ittony-ma/sql-fixer/README.md

    ![sql fixer location](./images/sql_fixer_location.png)

-3. At this point, the complete SQL has been copied to your system clipboard, and the question mark in the original SQL has been replaced by the actual parameter value.
+3. At this point, the complete SQL has been copied to your system clipboard, and the ` ? ` in the original SQL has been replaced by the actual parameter value.
 You can use `Ctrl + Shift + V` to view in idea.

    ![clipboard](./images/clipboard.png)